Blow away the cobwebs and shake up your usual stodgy vacation with our pick of the best outdoor adventures in Europe to

 You don’t need to hop on a plane to Australia to catch some epic waves; not when the sun-drenched coastal village of Comporta in Portugal boasts its very own surfers’ paradise.
-With 30 miles of unspoiled coastline, consistent waves all year round, and a temperate climate, this laid-back hamlet is a magnificent surf spot for beginners and novices alike.
+With 30 miles of unspoiled coastline, consistent waves year-round, and a temperate climate, this laid-back hamlet is a magnificent surf spot for beginners and novices alike.
 If you are just starting out, there are numerous surf schools that cater to all abilities.
 And come sundown, the thatch-roof bars lining the beach provide the perfect spot to catch the sunset; with a glass of sangria in hand, of course.

 Go tobogganing at Big Pintenfritz in Switzerland

 For the ultimate white-knuckle outdoor adventure in Europe, nothing beats hopping on the longest toboggan run in Europe, Big Pintenfritz.
 Located in the Jungfrau Region in Switzerland, this high-speed 15km-long toboggan runs from Faulhorn mountain (2,681m) via Bussalp, down to Grindelwald village.
 Thrill-seekers will have the chance to soak up the stunning panoramic view of the Swiss Alps at the starting point; before hurtling towards the finish line and enjoying a tasty fondue – and a stiff drink to reward their bravery!

 Fly in a hot-air balloon over Cappadocia, Turkey

-If you don’t mind waking up at 04:30, then hopping in a hot-air balloon experience in the world, Cappadocia is certainly worth the 4:30 am wake-up call.
-Located in Central Anatolia in Turkey, this geological phenomenon is famous for its distinctive “fairy chimney” rock formations which are best seen from the air.
+If you don’t mind waking up at 04:30, then hopping in a hot-air balloon at Cappadocia is an unforgettable adventure.
+Located in Central Anatolia in Turkey, this geological phenomenon is famous for its distinctive fairy chimney rock formations, best seen from the air.
 A majestic flight over this ethereal landscape at dawn allows you to see how the light plays on the cone-shaped clusters in Monks Valley, Göreme, and beyond.
 Definitely one for the gram!

 Go dog sledding in Svalbard, Norway